You are reading

 Queens is turning blue and orange as the New York Knicks head into the Eastern Conference Finals for the first time in nearly 25 years.
 From packed watch parties to social media buzz and team jerseys flooding the streets, excitement is in full swing across the city.

-If you’re in Western Queens and looking to join the fun, here’s a curated list of bars and lounges hosting Knicks watch parties — with everything from outdoor screens to food and drink specials.
+If you’re in Western Queens and looking to join the fun, here are a few bars and lounges hosting Knicks watch parties — with everything from outdoor screens to food and drink specials.

 Rivercrest – Astoria